Finite-time singularity of the stochastic harmonic map flow: Introduction and main results

-lead to the same Kolmogorov equation on the law of the solution (for a proof in finite dimension see \cite{REZNIKOFF2004}).
-There is no hope however to preserve 1-corotational symmetry along the flow if a part of $\d u$ acts in the direction $\vect \Theta _u=\{ (x_1,x_2,0),\vec k\}^\perp$, so that we replace $w_1$ by $0$, denote by $w:=w_2$ which is \textit{scalar} (but still infinite dimensional), and also assume that $w(t,x)$ \textit{depends only on the radius} $r=|x|$, see Figure \ref{fig:explication_equivariant}.
+As immediately seen in \eqref{SHMF}, there is no hope to preserve 1-corotational symmetry along the flow if $w_1\neq0$, so that we simply drop this term and set $w:=w_2$.
+We also assume that $w(t,x)$ \textit{depends only on $t$ and $r\equiv|x|$}, see Fig.\ \ref{fig:explication_equivariant}.